 The Pulitzer Prize for Fiction is the most coveted literary award that a novelist or short story writer can claim in the United States.
-Its prestige is only followed by the National Book Award, and internally the only analog is the Nobel Prize (an award which considers an author’s full corpus rather than a single book).
+Its prestige is only followed by the National Book Award, and internationally the only analog is the Nobel Prize (an award which considers the author’s full corpus rather than a single book).
 Each year thousands of books are sold simply because they win the Pulitzer.

 Around 1934, Juries were asked to submit three titles to the Pulitzer Advisory Board, with one preference jointly selected as the award winner.
 At that time, Juries were generally composed of academics with at least a certain degree of professional interest in fiction, but the jurors were rarely experts in contemporary literary fiction.
 From 1917 to 1974, only 5 of the 155 jurors who served over that time had any experience as a professional novelist.

 Today, the Pulitzer Prize is the culmination of a year-long process beginning early in the year with the appointment of 102 distinguished judges who serve on 20 separate Juries, such as the Novel Jury (changed to the “Fiction Jury” in 1947).
 In our day, the three person Fiction Jury changes each year to offer a fresh perspective (and deliberations are kept strictly secret), but generally the Fiction Jury consists of an academic, a fiction writer, and a critic.
-They each wade through boxes full of Pulitzer submissions (anyone and everyone can submit a novel for consideration as long as they pay a $50 fee).
+They each wade through boxes full of Pulitzer submissions (anyone and everyone can submit a novel for consideration as long as they pay the $50 fee).
 Each juror on the Fiction Jury is then asked to make three nominations from many novel submissions.
 These three recommendations are individually ranked by each of the Jurors and the process for selection involves a submission of three “finalists” by the three person fiction Jury to the Pulitzer Advisory Board, whose eighteen members are largely “journalists and academics.”
 The award is overseen by Columbia University, as per Mr. Josef Pulitzer’s initial bequest.

 The three novels that are collectively selected by the Fiction Jury are then sent to the Pulitzer Advisory Board without ranking the finalists, and the Jury makes no recommendation to the Board regarding which title is preferred (if any).
 The Board is free to select any of the three finalists, or to ask the Jury for a fourth finalist, or alternatively to arbitrarily select any of the other eligible titles (though the Board has not taken this last step.
-When there are no finalists chosen by the Board, as occurred in 2012, the Board simply does not to issue a Pulitzer Prize for Fiction despite the Jury’s recommendations).
+When there are no finalists chosen by the Board, as was the case in 2012, the Board simply does not issue a Pulitzer Prize for Fiction despite the Jury’s recommendations).

 In 2012, we were offered a closer look at the selection process.
 As noted above, 2012 was a rare and infamous year when no awardees were announced for the Pulitzer.
-Michael Cunningham, the famous novelist who wrote The Hours, shared some secrets of the Pulitzer selection process with The New Yorker, and Salon literary critic and former Pulitzer Fiction Jury member, Laura Miller, also shared her perspective in Salon.
+Michael Cunningham, the famous novelist who wrote The Hours, shared some secrets of the Pulitzer selection process with The New Yorker, and Laura Miller, Salon literary critic and former Pulitzer Fiction Jury member, also shared her perspective in Salon.
 The details are mostly listed above.

-The formal announcement of the Pulitzer prizes each April, states that awards are made by the President of Columbia University upon the recommendation of the Pulitzer Prize Advisory Board.
+The formal announcement of the Pulitzer Prizes each April states that awards are made by the President of Columbia University upon the recommendation of the Pulitzer Prize Advisory Board.
 Ultimate authority rests with Columbia University.

 Three great resources on the Pulitzer Prize: John Hohenberg’s The Pulitzer Prizes (1974), a history of all prizes; The Pulitzer Prize Novels: A Critical Backward Look (1981) by W. J. Stuckey; and Heinz and Erika Fischer’s Chronicle of the Pulitzer Prizes for Fiction (2007).